cookieMr/containerSpringApp/README.md

 To run both containerized databases run the following command in the same location as the `docker-compose.yml` file `docker-compose up`.
-The following command to clean everything up `docker-compose down`.
+Run the following command to clean everything up `docker-compose down`.
 These commands can be merge into one command for ease of use:
 ```
 docker-compose down && docker-compose up